Newspaper Page Text

 1927.
 He is a member of the Alpha

-Phi Alpha fraternity, Sterling club.
+Phi Alpha fraternity.
+Sterling club.

-Owls club, and “Our Gang”.
+Owls chib, and "Our Gang".
 Re

 cently he served his connections

-with the Ordinary department of
+with the Ordinary department ol

 the National Benefit Life Insurance